ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 [[Okan]] bows - "Of course!
 Far be it from me to cause delay in the delivery of such oratory as yours!" - he bows a theatrically low bow and retreats out of the room, the embattled playwright Francio passing him as he does so.
 As he walks back across the bar he hears again the raised voice of [[Armas Valtaistuin|Armas]] declaiming verse.

 He steps out onto the street.
 The rain is still lashing down and the evening is beginning to draw in, gloomy and windswept.
 The two bouncers are huddled back in the porch and barely give him a second glance as he steps past them.
-He pulls his cloak around his shoulders and sets off along Fish Street.
+He pulls his cloak around his shoulders and sets off along Fish Street, heading towards [[The Splintered Stair]].

 > [!oracle] Is everything as expected in the street?
 > **Twist Roll:** -